tutorial

 That's what Model Context Protocol makes possible.

 MCP is an open standard created by Anthropic that lets AI assistants connect to external tools — databases, APIs, file systems, and more.
 Instead of being isolated and "dumb," your AI becomes genuinely useful.
+And the best part?
+You don't need to be a senior engineer to use it — or even to build your own MCP server.
+If you can describe what you want to Claude or Cursor, you can vibe-code a working integration in an afternoon.

 Browse MCP Servers